Generic selectors

 PSALM 104:30 You send forth Your [Holy] Spirit, they are created; and You renew the face of the earth.

-If the Holy Spirit were other than the power of God—that is, it is a living being that helped establish everything on the earth—then God, at best, never recognizes the work of the Holy Spirit.
+If the Holy Spirit were other than the power of God—that is, a living being that established the earth—then God, at best, never recognizes the work of the Holy Spirit.
 At the worst, it makes God a liar because Scripture clearly states that the entirety of the heavens and earth was created solely by Jesus Christ:

 JOHN 1:1-3 In the beginning was the Word, and the Word was with God, and the Word was God.
 2 He was in the beginning with God.
-3 All things came into being through Him [Jesus Christ], and not even one thing that was created came into being without Him.
+3 All things were made through Him, and without Him nothing was made that was made.

-If it were a living being, the Bible fails to attribute any part of the creation to the Holy Spirit; so God lied when claiming Jesus Christ alone was accountable.
+If it were a living being, the Bible fails to attribute any part of the creation to the Holy Spirit; which would make God a liar when claiming Jesus Christ alone was accountable.
 If that is true, then the Bible is clearly fraudulent.

 However, God is incapable of lying[26]; therefore, the only conclusion is that the Holy Spirit cannot be a living being.
 If it is instead the power of God by which He accomplished all that was created in Genesis, then there is no reason to recognize the involvement of the Holy Spirit.
 Attributing any part of the creation to the Holy Spirit would be silly at best; rather like saying, “John and his truck went to the store.”
 The truck had no purpose or desire to go to the store because it is not a living being.
 The truck was merely the means of getting there.
 It is, therefore, entirely appropriate and correct that the Bible omits the involvement of the Holy Spirit in the creation, only giving credit to Jesus Christ, because it is not a living being any more than a truck.